ayyubnurumi/React-QuoteOfTheDay/README.md

 Check it out [quoteofthedayay.vercel.app](https://quoteofthedayay.vercel.app).
 This project can be run locally. follow the steps below.<br/>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I have started this project with the purpose of learning how to fecth data from an API with React Hooks. i've also inserted a background changer for the sake of better understanding on react hooks.<br/>
-Go try it and please let me know if you enjoyed it with a ⭐️, I would appreciate it a lot.<br/>
+Go try it and please let me know if you enjoyed it with a ⭐️, Your feedback is valuable to us!
+If you are not fully enjoying my content, please take a moment to share your thoughts in the discussion section.
+I would greatly appreciate any suggestions or input or ideas or anythings to improve your experience.
+Thank you!<br/>

 ## :sparkles: Features